 - Market developments: this includes the operations of producers, importers, distributors and retailers.

 Patients do not have to prepare for the new rules, but they will notice the consequences.
 The new rules will make matters more transparent.
 For instance: patients and care professionals will have access to the European EUDAMED databank.
-This databank gives information about medical devices that are available on the European market.
+This databank will provide information about medical devices that are available on the European market.
 That will help patients choose the medical device best suited to their needs.
 Another example: after they have received an implant, patients will be given an implant information card, with information about the implant and its producer.
+EUDAMED has not been released yet.
+It is expected to be ready in May 2022.

-The EU offers links to information on what the consequences will be for manufacturers and importers if the UK leaves the EU without a deal.
+The EU offers links to information on what the consequences will be for manufacturers and importers if there is no deal inplace before 31 December 2020.
 Make sure you check this information regularly.